ethereum/web3.py/docs/middleware.rst

       introduced ``maxFeePerGas`` and ``maxPriorityFeePerGas`` transaction parameters
       which should be used over ``gasPrice`` whenever possible.

-  This adds a gasPrice to transactions if applicable and when a gas price strategy has been set.
+  This adds a ``gasPrice`` to transactions if applicable and when a gas price strategy has been set.
 See :ref:`Gas_Price` for information about how gas price is derived.

 Buffered Gas Estimate
 ~~~~~~~~~~~~~~~~~~~~~~~~

 .. py:method:: web3.middleware.buffered_gas_estimate_middleware
+               web3.middleware.async_buffered_gas_estimate_middleware

     This adds a gas estimate to transactions if ``gas`` is not present in the transaction
     parameters.
 Sets gas to: